Document Production I and Keyboarding

 This communications course emphasizes the research process through documentation, quoting, paraphrasing and summarizing and the writing of effective business communications including email, letter and short report memoranda.
 Other tasks include development of writing skills and style, running business style meetings, taking minutes and creating a business style cumulative report.

-This course provides students with beginning and advanced medical keyboarding skills, medical language skills, and grammatical and office skills as well as emphasizes the need for concentration, accuracy, and proofreading.
-Students are then introduced to the challenging world of medical transcription.
+This course is a continuation of OAH 3024 that provides students with beginner and advanced medical keyboarding skills, medical language skills and grammatical and office skills as well as emphasizes the need for concentration, accuracy and proofreading.
 The medical transcription contents of this course are designed to familiarize students with basic medical reports, related medical terminology, appropriate format for transcribing the reports, and specialized rules of grammar and punctuation peculiar to medical reports derived from actual files of a large health care facility.
+By the end of this course students will have covered all the terminology with regards to all body systems.

 This course is designed for the office administration student who has decided to major in the health care field as an administrative health professional.
-The student gains an understanding of office procedures including scheduling appointments, managing health records, communicating in the health environment, and being AODA compliant.
+The student gains an understanding of office procedures including scheduling functionality specifically utilized in the medical office, creating and maintaining electronic health records, communicating in the health environment, and being AODA compliant.
 The student also works with hospital documentation and procedures.
-The student obtains the skills required of a Canadian Administrative Health Professional to perform well in any type of health care office environment.
+The student obtains the skills required of a Canadian Administrative Health Professional to perform well in any type of health care and wellness office environment.

 Co-operative education/internship provides students with the opportunity to apply classroom learning to the workplace, undertake career sampling and gain valuable work experience that may assist students to find permanent employment after graduation.
 For further information regarding Co-op please refer to www.lamtoncollege.ca/mycareer